huned/nodejs-async-gzip-gunzip/README.md

-# Async Sleep for Node.js
+# Async Gunzip for Node.js

-An uncomplicated async sleep function for node.js.
+An uncomplicated async gunzip function for node.js.

 ## Overview